const-ae/proDA/README.md

-The base R `dist()` function can not handle input data that contains missing values, so we might be tempted to just replace the missing values with some other and calculate the distance on the completed dataset.
+The base R `dist()` function can not handle input data that contains missing values, so we might be tempted to just replace the missing values with some realistic numbers and calculate the distance on the completed dataset.
 But choosing a good replacement value is challenging and can also be misleading because the samples with many missing values would be considered too close.

 Instead `proDA` provides the `dist_approx()` function that takes either a fitted model (ie. the output from `proDA()`) or a simple matrix (for